arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 getRTCDate(); // 2023-09-30
 ```

-Also, you can use these more specific functions to retrieve the time in a custom way:
+Also, you can use these more specific functions to retrieve the time in a custom manner:

 ```arduino
 RealTimeClock.getYears(); //return the current year